Linsey Smith: International career

 In October 2018, Smith was named in the England squad for their upcoming 2018 ICC Women's World Twenty20 campaign.
 She made her debut in England's second game of the tournament, against Bangladesh, and took 1/17 from four overs, having Sanjida Islam caught to claim her maiden international wicket.
 She played one more match in the tournament, against South Africa, where she again took one wicket.

 In February 2019, Smith was awarded a rookie contract by the England and Wales Cricket Board (ECB) for 2019, as well as being named as part of the squad for England's tours of India and Sri Lanka.
 Smith took 5 wickets at 10.60 in the three T20Is against India and took 4 wickets at 17.50 in the three T20Is against Sri Lanka.
 Smith played one match the following summer, taking 2/22 against the West Indies.

 On 18 June 2020, Smith was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic, but did not play a match that summer.

+She was named in the England squad for the 2024 ICC Women's T20 World Cup.
+Smith took 2/11 and effected a run-out in England's opening match win over Bangladesh.

+Smith was named in the England squad for the T20I part of their multi-format tour to South Africa in November 2024.
+She was also included in the England squad for the T20I part of the 2025 Women's Ashes series in Australia.